Church Bulletin

 1. Announcements:

-1. 5.
-A fund is being started (through the General Fund) for paints, supplies, repairs, flooring, etc., for updates in the church parsonage.
-If you wish to give to this fund, please put your donation in an envelope or one of your own giving envelopes and write in PARSONAGE FUND.
+2. A fund is being started (through the General Fund) for updates in the church parsonage.
+These funds will be used for paint supplies, repairs, flooring, etc. If you wish to give to this fund, please put your donation in an envelope and write on PARSONAGE FUND.

 There is a collection box on the counter across from the mailboxes and a poster on the bulletin board with more information.